-Martin Johnson was the name on England fans’ lips in 2003 as he led the Red Rose to their first Grand Slam triumph for eight years on a day to remember in Dublin.
+Martin Johnson was the name on England fans’ lips in 2003 as he led his nation to their first Grand Slam triumph for eight years on a day to remember in Dublin.

 Sir Clive Woodward’s side toppled Ireland 42-6 at Lansdowne Road as England made it a brilliant clean sweep through scores from Lawrence Dallaglio, Dan Luger, Mike Tindall and two from Will Greenwood.

-That year secured England’s third Guinness Six Nations triumph in just four years and now 17 years on from that day in the Irish capital, we take a look at what Johnson, and his teammates, have been up to ever since.
+That year secured England’s third Guinness Six Nations triumph in just four years and now 20 years on from that day in the Irish capital, we look at what Johnson and his teammates have been up to ever since.

 15. Josh Lewsey

-Full-back Josh Lewsey donned the Red Rose jersey on 55 occasions and opted to add brain power to brawn while he was still playing, completing a postgraduate diploma in law in 2005.
+Full-back Josh Lewsey donned the England jersey on 55 occasions and opted to add brain power to brawn while he was still playing, completing a postgraduate diploma in law in 2005.

 14. Jason Robinson